-It is recommended that a woman sees a gynecologist at least once every 12 months to ensure everything is healthy with their reproductive organs.
+Seeing an OBGYN is an important part of female reproductive health.
+It is recommended that most women sees a gynecologist at least once every 12 months to ensure that their reproductive organs are healthy.

 However, how often should men be getting checked?
-Do men have an OBGYN to check on their fertility and reproductive system?
+Do men have something similar to an OBGYN to check on their fertility and reproductive system?
 Does urology answer all of the men's questions about fertility?
 All of these questions and more are answered down below.

 What Is an OBGYN?

 An obstetrician-gynecologist is an expert in female reproductive health, pregnancy, and birth.
 Their services may include physical examinations, screenings, prenatal care, and surgical procedures.